IvanoBaptista/IvanoBaptista/README.md

 ### Welcome to my github page!

 I'm currently studying Computer Science from [Horizon College](https://www.horizoncollege.nl/).
-I'm an enthusiastic learner and always tries to improve.
-In my eyes Teamwork and Results are important.
+I'm a driven and determined person to learn, i do have my flaws. but im great at communicating for group projects as an example.

 I love to work with people around me and help them as much as I can!